 The Declarations of Interests for matters other than Disclosable Pecuniary Interests will be read out from the Declaration Sheet – Members will be asked to confirm that the record is correct.

-(a) A period of not more than 15 minutes will be made available for members of the public and Members of the Council to comment on any matter.
+(a) A period of not more than 15 minutes in total will be made available for members of the public and Members of the Council to comment on any matter.

 (b) If the Police Liaison Officer, a County Council or District Council Member is in attendance they will be given the opportunity to raise any relevant matter.